52binge/52binge.blog.source/_posts/English/speaking/2022-p2-topic-list.md

 <!-- more -->

+## 5. a person in primary school

+Describe a person who impressed you most when you were in primary school

+1. Who he/she is;
+2. How you knew him/her;
+3. Why he/she impressed you most
+4. And explain how you feel about him/her

 ## 4. Describe A Long Walk You Ever Had.

 1. When 2.
 Where 3.
 Who With 4.
 How You Felt